Parable of the Renegades

 Before she knew it, she dropped what was in her hands and sneezed.

-Furrowing her brows and unpatched eye, Rio shot a fierce glare at Lucas, who flinched while she covered the lower half of her face with both hands to block the vast amounts of blood that exploded out of her nostrils.
-That wasn't enough to stop some of the carmine liquid from slipping in between her fingers, though.
+Rio shot him a deadpanned glare as her hands tried to block the vast amounts of blood that exploded from her nostrils.
+Some of the carmine liquid was slipping between her fingers.

 "Nyeber baind dat.
 Jush geb mi sam krin tisu."
 (Never mind that.
 Just give me some clean tissue.)